-This study focuses on how to improve the reliabilities of Flash memory, including the data retention and device endurance.
-The tunnel oxide of conventional Flash memory is dry SiO_2 layer.
+This study focuses on how to improve the reliabilities of Flash memory, including the data retention.
+The tunnel oxide of conventional Flash memory is dry SiO2 layer.
 When the thickness of tunnel oxide layer is thinner than 7nm, the defects of tunnel oxide will form the leakage path easily.
 The trapped charges in trapping layer leak out through the leakage path and let we read the wrong data information.
 Therefore, the novel oxynitride process proposed in this study can replace the conventional dry oxide layer and improve the reliabilities of Flash memory by reducing the interface states and bulk defects.
-Moreover, the novel oxynitride process today and it is practicable improvement in industry manufacturing.
+Moreover, the novel oxynitride process is compatible with standard CMOS process today and it is practicable improvement in industry manufacturing.

 The charge storage unit of conventional nonvolatile memory is Poly-Silicon Floating Gate and the charges in poly-Si distribute uniformly.
 If there were leakage path, the trapping charges would all lead out.
-While the charges distribute discretely in Si_3N_4 layer, the SONOS structure was proposed and replaced the conventional poly-Si floating gate.
+While the charges distribute discretely in $Si_3N_4$ layer, the SONOS structure was proposed and replaced the conventional poly-Si floating gate.
 To promote the program speed and lower the operating voltage, the HfO2 layer worked as trapping layer in this study and was called SOHOS structure.
-At first we found the better PDA conditions of HfO2 film from the test capacitors and applied the optimum condition in integrated Flash memory devices.
+We found the better PDA conditions of HfO2 film applied the optimum condition in integrated Flash memory devices.
 Finally, the complete electrical measurements and analysis were carried out.